Module ngx_http_proxy_module

 disables passing a request to the next server.

-It should be understood that passing a request to the next server is only possible if a client was not sent anything yet.
-That is, if an error or a timeout occurs in the middle of transferring a response, fixing this is impossible.
+One should bear in mind that passing a request to the next server is only possible if nothing has been sent to a client yet.
+That is, if an error or timeout occurs in the middle of the transferring of a response, fixing this is impossible.

 Defines conditions under which the response will not be saved to a cache.
 If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be saved: